Door breaching: Hydraulic

 Hydraulic breaching utilizes a hydraulic system to force the door open.
 These systems include hydraulic rescue tools (of the type used to extract people entrapped in vehicle wreckages) as well as specialized tools made specifically for door breaching.
-Hydraulic device may be powered manually, pneumatically, or electrically.
+The hydraulic device may be powered manually, pneumatically, or electrically.

 Ballistic

 Ballistic breaching uses a projectile weapon to breach an opening.
-Weapons used can range from small arms to the 120 mm cannon of a main battle tank, which will easily breach most obstacles, though the force involved may violate the rules of engagement.
+Weapons used can range from various small arms to a 120mm tank gun, which will easily breach most obstacles, though the force involved may violate the rules of engagement.

 In practice, shotguns are usually used to destroy the latch and lock, or the hinges of the door.
 While in theory other firearms can be used, handguns are usually underpowered and rifles are less effective than the shotgun and pose a far higher risk of ricochet and collateral injury.
 Short pump-action shotguns are commonly used as they are less bulky and easier to maneuver.
 The shotgun can be used as a primary weapon by the breacher or be dedicated solely for breaching.
 If the latter, the shotgun can be holstered or slung in a harness when not in use.
 There are also breaching shotgun systems which can be mounted to a rifle to avoid the issue of managing two weapons.
 Examples include the KAC Masterkey, Ciener Ultimate Over/Under, M26 MASS, Metal Storm MAUL, and Crye Six12.

 Most shotgun ammunition can be used for breaching, though the risk of injury varies with type.
 Of the available shotgun ammunition, shotgun slugs pose the highest risk, as they will retain significant energy to cause lethal wounds well after they have penetrated the door.
 Buckshot is far safer and birdshot even more so, as the multiple small projectiles disperse quickly after penetration, reducing the chances of causing a lethal wound (though more shots may be required if using birdshot).
 The safest option is a frangible round such as the TESAR or Hatton round, which turns to dust upon penetrating the door and disperses completely upon exit, though, these rounds are also more expensive.